 Log Builder sealant is specifically formulated to absorb most log movement.In the 1970s, log home owners everywhere were discovering that logs are in constant dynamic motion.
 They came to Sashco for help, and a few years later, Log Builder® sealant was born.
 It’s the sealant specifically formulated to absorb most log movement.
 For over 20 years, Log Builder® has been the trusted sealant included in many manufacturer’s log home kits and packages.
-Its superior elasticity creates a tight seal that keeps out water, dust, bugs, and wind.
-Want less than a case?
-Call (855) 915-4405 Sealant Calculator & More Info
+Its superior elasticity creates a tight seal that keeps out water, dust, bugs, and wind. **5 gallon pails are a special order Sealant Calculator & More Info

 One of the chinking/sealants listed above:

 - Log Jam Chinking and/or Conceal Textured Log Caulking and/or Log Builder

 - A bond breaker such as Backer Rod, Grip Strip or packing tape

 - Bulk Loading Gun and Follow Plate or Loading Sleeve if you are using the 5 gallon pails.